Guelph Farmers' Market

-The Guelph Farmers' Market has served as a cultural and commercial anchor in downtown Guelph since the first Market House was built in 1827.
-After 180 years it is still going strong and remains a popular stop on Saturday mornings for both locals and visitors.
-The Guelph Farmers' Market's website proclaims "Buy Local - Buy Fresh", reflecting the growing trend to "eat where you live" which is supported by local, national, international organizations and popular opinion.

-The Farmers Market occupies a single building and surrounding outdoor space, housing approximately 60 vendors in winter, with numbers swelling to over 120 vendors during the summer and early fall.
-Vendors at the market offer a variety of products and services, including fresh produce, baked goods, crafts, personal care products, clothing, photography and a collection of works by local artists.
-The venue also plays host to a number of charitable events throughout the year.
+The Guelph Farmers' Market in downtown Guelph dates to 1827 when the first Market House was built.

-The market currently stands at the corner of Gordon St and Waterloo Ave in what was previously the show horse barn.
-It was relocated to this location in 1968.
+The market has been at the corner of Gordon St and Waterloo Ave in what was previously a show horse barn since 1968.

 History

 The original Market House was erected in 1827 for the Canada Company whose Canadian Superintendent John Galt saw it as part of his vision to make Guelph the centre of Ontario’s farming industry.
 The location was determined, according to folklore, when Galt placed his hand, with fingers outstretched upon a tree stump and proclaimed that as his fingers radiated from his hand so too would the proposed streets of his new town.

 The building itself was a rather rough and primitive structure with a cottage roof, twelve sets of double posts of squared timber and open sides.
 The new Market Square also held an added benefit for the Canada Company; it created an increase in the land values for the area of which John had had the foresight to purchase before introducing his concept.

 In 1857, after five years of political fighting between the merchants, tradesmen, farmers, and town officials, a new stone Market House/Town Hall was built to accommodate the growing market, municipal government offices, and local fire and police services.
 The Farmers' Market remained at Market House until 1968.

 In 1968 the market moved to the Show Horse Barn, which was constructed in 1911 for the Provincial Winter Fair, while the Market House/Town Hall was rebuilt and re-purposed as the Guelph City Hall.
-The Market has remained at its current location ever since.